huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 ### Share your work!!

-Now, it\'s time to get some credit from the community for your work!
+Now, it's time to get some credit from the community for your work!
 Having completed a model addition is a major contribution to Transformers and the whole NLP community.
 Your code and the ported pre-trained models will certainly be used by hundreds and possibly even